-Hiking guides and blogs exist in proliferation, created by self-professed authorities on the subject of the outdoors.
-And each one inevitably has a section named something to the effect of, “What every hiker NEEDS to bring with them on every hike.”
+Hiking guides and blogs exist in proliferation, each created by self-professed authorities on the subject of the outdoors.
+And almost every one inevitably has a section named something to the effect of, “What every hiker NEEDS to bring with them on every hike.”

 The problem with most of these lists is that they look like the supply manifest from Scott’s last Polar expedition.
 Hat, gloves, pocket-knife, warm layers, insect repellent, sunglasses, sun screen, map, compass, signal mirror, first aid kit, etc etc etc. By the time you load up on all the ‘essential’ gear your pack is going to be over twenty pounds and you haven’t even added in water (arguably the most essential gear) tent and sleeping bag.